This post may contain affiliate links. Please read our disclosure policy.

 Every bite of these delicately crisp and lightly sweet Butter Cookies melts in your mouth.
 Made with high fat, European style butter, these cookies are exceptionally rich and made small, just 2 or 3 bites of bliss!

 My inspiration for these cookies came from this recipe by Melissa Clark in the New York Times.
 I was initially puzzled by the title, Cultured Butter Cookies, and discovered in the entertaining comment thread that I wasn’t alone.
-Among the hundreds of rave reviews, there were many people who were unfamiliar with what exactly ‘cultured butter’ was and one commenter even quipped that they might need to take their butter to the opera or teach it French for it to qualify for the recipe.
+Among the hundreds of rave reviews, there were many people who were unfamiliar with what exactly ‘cultured butter’ was.
+One commenter quipped that they might need to take their butter to the opera or teach it French for it to qualify for the recipe.

 In Melissa’s defense, the title would have been equally odd as, High Fat Butter Cookies or European Style Butter Cookies.
 But high fat butter is indeed the key to these delicious cookies.